 The results obtained from Model 1 indicate that the main predictor variables, including base offer, chat, ethical ideology, field of study, and age, had a statistically significant contribution to the model.
-Additionally, the interaction variables, chat1past, chat2past, pastideology2, and pastideology3, also played a significant role in the
+The interaction variables, chat1past, chat2past, pastideology2, and pastideology3, also played a significant role in the model.
+Based on the findings of Model 1, the final model is represented as follows:

-Log(P(diff1=1)/(1-P(diff1=1))) = 13.333 + 35.129(1/boffer) - 34.269(1/boffer^2) + 4.498chat2 - 0.873ideology1 - 2.046ideology2 + 1.11ideology3 + 2.739field1 + 4.38field2 - 0.692age - 0.01(chat1past) - 0.101(chat2past) + 0.023(ideology2past) + 0.017(idelogy3past)
+$$\label{eq:log-problem} \begin{split} & Log(P(diff1=1)/(1-P(diff1=1))) = 13.333 + 35.129(1/boffer) - 34.269(1/boffer^2) + 4.498 chat2 \\ & - 0.873 ideology1 - 2.046 ideology2 + 1.11 ideology3 + 2.739 field1 + 4.38 field2 - 0.692 age \\ & - 0.01 (chat1past) - 0.101 (chat2past) + 0.023 (ideology2past) + 0.017 (idelogy3past) \end{split}$$

-In this stage, logistic regression was once again applied to the dependent variable diff2.
-The regression was conducted in a stepwise manner, similar to Model 1, and included 8 main predictor variables (base offer, chat, ethical ideology, gender, birthplace, field of study, age, and transaction history), along with 2 interaction variables (chattransaction history and ideologytransaction history).
+Logistic regression was again applied to the dependent variable diff2 in this stage.
+The regression was conducted in a stepwise manner, similar to Model 1, and included 8 main predictor variables (base offer, chat, ethical ideology, gender, birthplace, field of study, age, and transaction history), along with 2 interaction variables (chat\transaction history and ideology\transaction history).
 Nonsignificant variables were gradually removed from the model, and the coefficients for the remaining variables were calculated.
-The overall model in this stage was statistically significant (P<0.001, χ 2 =162.488), indicating its ability to distinguish between participants who experienced positive behavioral changes in their financial behavior and those who did not.
+The overall model in this stage was statistically significant (P<0.001, $\chi$ 2 =162.488), indicating its ability to distinguish between participants who experienced positive behavioral changes in their financial behavior and those who did not.

-Based on the results shown in Table 5, the overall model explains between 20.50% (Cox & Snell R Square) and 27.90% (Nagelkerke R Square) of the variance in financial behavior.
+Based on the results shown in Tables 4 and 5, the overall model explains between 20.50% (Cox and Snell R Square) and 27.90% (Nagelkerke R Square) of the variance in financial behavior.
 It correctly predicts 71.90% of cases.
 The sensitivity of the model is 43.49%, meaning it can accurately detect 43.49% of positive behavioral changes.
-Additionally, the specificity of the model is 89.29%, demonstrating its ability to predict 89.29% of no positive behavioral changes (either negative change or no change) correctly.
-The values of PPV and NPV show that if for a specific sample the probability of positive behavioral change is high, the model can confirm this with an accuracy of 71.34%.
-Moreover, the precision of the model would similarly be at a 72.06% if the probability of positive behavioral change is low.
+Additionally, the model's specificity is 89.29%, demonstrating its ability to correctly predict 89.29% of no positive behavioral changes (negative or no change).
+The values of PPV and NPV show that if, for a specific sample, the probability of positive behavioral change is high, the model can confirm this with an accuracy of 71.34%.
+Moreover, the precision of the model would similarly be at 72.06% if the probability of positive behavioral change is low.